Retention is king when it comes to membership sites.

 If you’re using any of the video options we talked about earlier, then sending a quick personal congratulations or thank you video can really add a special touch for the member.

 Budget Options – plenty of options here!
-You could send an email, give the member a shoutout in your community or talk about member wins on a live call, to name a few.
-You can also share on social media if you have the members permission.
+You could send an email, give the member a shoutout in your community or talk about member wins on a live call.
+You can also share on social media if you have the member’s permission.

 Nudges

-There are times when we just want to give our members a friendly nudge and reminder that we’re there, and that they’ll get the best results if they actually use their membership fully.
+There are times when we just want to give our members a friendly nudge and reminder that we’re there.
+After all, they’ll get the best results if they actually use their membership fully.

-Fancy Options – you can use an on-site messaging app like Intercom or Drift for this – they usually allow you to send emails as well as onsite messages.
+Fancy Options – you can use an on-site messaging app like Intercom for this.
+They usually allow you to send emails as well as onsite messages.
 With options like Intercom you can even set up ‘slipping away’ automations that highlight when a member has been inactive for a certain period of time and sends them an email to check in.

 Facebook Messenger could also be used, using a service like Many Chat, but you would need members to opt-in to this service first.
 If your community is on Facebook though, Bots could be a good way of getting people from Facebook to your site.